 External bicycle access will be primarily from Class II and Class III bicycle routes along Main and Del Amo, while external pedestrian access will come from sidewalks on those same streets.
 Internally, bicycle circulation is provided along both sides of roadways through a combination of Class II along the Loop Road, and Multipurpose path along the Corridor Road southwest side section.
 Pedestrian circulation will be provided throughout The Boulevards at South Bay via sidewalks and pathways.
-The routing of pedestrian and bicycle circulation is conceptually shown on Figure 5.10.
+The routing of pedestrian and bicycle circulation is conceptually shown on Figure 5.1o.

 The intent is to provide maximum connectivity for pedestrians and bicyclists between the diverse uses within the Plan.
 Multi-purpose paths (pedestrian and bicycle traffic) are proposed both at the Project's Del Amo entrance and from Avalon Boulevard into the Project's southeastern entrance.
-At the Del Amo entrance, the bike lanes will be a part of the multi-purpose path and will be separated from the driving lanes painted Class II lanes.
+At the Del Amo entrance, the bike lanes will be painted Class II lanes.
 At the Avalon entrance, the multi-purpose path will run alongside the roadway and will be divided for safety.
 Multi-purpose paths provide for concurrent, side-by-side use by both bicyclists and pedestrians and are similar to Class I bicycle paths (although multi-purpose paths are wider to allow for side-by-side use).